aakash14goplani/HashnodeBlogs/cldpvc7jx000009mrf1ta9zqb.md

 someStore.update((currentState: string) =>  currentState + ' world!');
 ```

-This is how we will be using stores with wrapper:
+This is how we will be using stores with the wrapper:

 ```typescript
 // 1.
 Define store in (say) store.ts file but this time,